-- Intermediaries are processing payments between the different parties (e.g. between the bank of a merchant and the bank of a customer) and therefore charge transaction fees. - Many of the intermediaries are owned by other M-Payment parties such as merchants, operators or banks: - Click and Buy (owned by Deutsche Telekom) - Paypal (owned by eBay) - Yapital (owned by Otto Group) - Some intermediaries try to push their own hardware into the market (e.g. Apple Pay, Samsung Pay) - Intermediaries can act with bank license (e.g. Paypal) and without bank license (e.g. Yapital).
+- Intermediaries are processing payments between the different parties (e.g. between the bank of a merchant and the bank of a customer) and therefore charge transaction fees. - Many of the intermediaries are owned by other M-Payment parties such as merchants, operators or banks: - Click and Buy (owned by Deutsche Telekom, closed in 2016) - Paypal (initially owned by eBay, since 2015 independent company) - Yapital (initially owned by Otto Group, since 2014 integrated into Verifone) - Some intermediaries try to push their own hardware into the market (e.g. Apple Pay, Samsung Pay) - Intermediaries can act with bank license (e.g. Paypal) and without bank license (e.g. Yapital).

-Credit Card Companies
+M-Payment Parties Credit Card Companies